shayanfp/shayanweb-admin-fontchanger/readme.txt

 = Where are the options of this plugin? =

-There are no options for this plguin!
 After that you installed this plugin, your wp-admin font will change!
+We also added a options panel to this plugin to choose between fonts, disable some features and more...
+You can find this options panel at "Settings > ShayanWeb FontChanger".

 = How does this plugin work? =

 You can check out this article about the plugin: [https://shayanweb.com/blog/change-wp-admin-font/](https://shayanweb.com/blog/change-wp-admin-font/)

-= Does this plugin also change Elementor Editor font? =
+= Does this plugin also change the Elementor Editor font? =

 Yes!!
 In the latest version of ShayanWeb Admin FontChanger, you can design your website with Elementor and feel really comfortable!

 = Is there any options to disable Elementor or WordPress font changer? =

 Yes!
-We added options for this.
-Go to {yourwebsiteaddress}/wp-admin/options.php and change 'shayanweb_plugin_disable_wp_font_changer' , 'shayanweb_plugin_disable_elementor_font_changer' , or 'shayanweb_plugin_disable_classic_font_changer' to "yes" to disable the fontchanger.
+We have added options for this.
+Go to "Settings" and find "ShayanWeb FontChanger".
+From there, you can disable Elementor, WordPress or classic editor font changer and you can also choose another font for your website admin!!

 == Screenshots ==

 1. How does wordpress looks like after installing this plugin

 == Changelog ==

+= 1.5 =
+* A big update!
+Adding options panel for this plugin!!
+This options panel is really lightweight and it is so useful for you!
+Check it out from "Settings > ShayanWeb FontChanger".
+* Adding [VazirMatn font](https://rastikerdar.github.io/vazirmatn/fa) to the plugin too and you can set it for you WordPress admin!
+* Adding some missed tags to css files to change their fonts too

 = 1.4 =
 * Adding styles to change WordPress classic editor font